jeffdoolittle/jeffdoolittle.github.com/software-leadership/software-leadership-distilled.md

 Without trust all manner of dysfunctions tend to result such as hand-wringing, buck-passing and micromanagement to name a few.
 Healthy teams and organizations learn to make and keep agreements to build trust.

 Give individuals and teams the opportunity to make agreements in keeping with their clarified role.
-Foster a culture that rewards the building of trust that results from making and keeping agreements.
+Cultivate a culture that rewards trust building by making and keeping agreements.
 Begin to model this culture at every level of the organization.

-**Software leaders build trust by making and keeping their agreements while empowering others to do the same.**
+**Software leaders build trust by making and keeping their agreements while empowering others to do so.**

 ___